Out Of The Comfort Zone

 In Paulo Coelho’s novel the Alchemist, Santiago is a shepherd who decides to pursue a recurring dream in search of a treasure that lays hidden in the pyramids of Egypt.
 He embarks onto a journey full of unknowns, leaving behind his sheep, his parents, a girl and the good and stable life of the Spanish countryside.
 Santiago is content with his life, he is educated and has accumulated wealth.
 However, when he comes to learn that his ‘Personal Legend’ (his destiny) is to travel and explore new lands, this intense desire propels him to chase the dream.

 The story of Santiago teaches us many lessons; resilience, perseverance, self-growth and purpose.
-This was only possible because he left the comfort of his routine life and pursued on a life of purpose, adventure and fulfilment.
+This was only possible because he left the comfort of his routine life and pursued on a life of purpose, adventure and fulfillment.

 When you are within the zone of comfort, you feel protected, secure, everything seems familiar.
 You are surrounded by a circle of friends, people know you and there is a high sense of belonging.
 You know how “to get around in town”.
 There is a supporting cast surrounding you, ready to be deployed.
 Ease has been earned or inherited, any perceived obstacle or roadblock can be figured out with relative minor difficulty.